Couples therapy

 We also explore the wider context of the relationship.
 This is not about justifying the affair, but about understanding the relational patterns, unmet needs, and dynamics that were present before it.
 From there, the couple can begin to make a conscious decision about whether they want to rebuild the relationship and what that would realistically require.
 Rebuilding trust is not about returning to how things were.
 It involves creating a relationship that is more honest, more explicit, and more intentional.

-Ultimately, my aim is to help couples recognise what is working in the relationship and to build on those strengths, while also addressing the areas that feel stuck or painful.
-This approach allows couples to develop a more flexible and realistic understanding of their relationship, while making conscious choices about how they want to move forward.
+Ultimately, my aim is to help couples recognise what is working in the relationship and build on those strengths, whilst addressing the areas that feel stuck or painful.
+This approach allows couples to develop a more flexible and realistic understanding of their relationship and make conscious choices about how they want to move forward.

 You can read more about couples therapy on my blog, where I explore topics related to relationships and therapeutic work with couples in greater depth.